mel-langhoff/relational_rails/docs/user_stories.md

 When I click this link
 Then I am taken to '/artists/new' where I  see a form for a new artist record When I fill out the form with a new artist's attributes:
-And I click the button "Create artist" to submit the form Then a `POST` request is sent to the '/artists' route, a new artist record is created, and I am redirected to the artist Index page where I see the new artist displayed.
+And I click the button "Create Artist" to submit the form Then a `POST` request is sent to the '/artists' route, a new artist record is created, and I am redirected to the artist Index page where I see the new artist displayed.